Originally published: July 26, 2016

 What is the difference in the Extended Support phase for Windows Embedded products versus regular Windows products?

 The type of support provided in the Extended Support phase is consistent across all products.
 Critical security updates are made available for products until the published Extended Support end date.
 This allows businesses to ensure that they are up to date in protection against security attacks.
-For Embedded products, these updates will continue to be made available through the usual channels of MyOEM, Windows Embedded Developer Update (WEDU) and Microsoft OEM Online (MOO), as well as through Microsoft Update for the point of sale systems.
+Similar to Windows products, Embedded products also receive updates through Microsoft Update.
+No regular updates are being released for Windows Embedded products to the release channels of DPC (Device Partner Center), Windows Embedded Developer Update (WEDU) and Microsoft OEM Online (MOO).

 Windows Silicon Policy